LipperaM/LipperaM/README.md

 # About

-Hi, I’m Martín Lippera, a Software Engineer specializing in Backend Development with expertise in fullstack technologies.
+Hi, I’m Martín Lippera, a Computer Engineering student specializing in Backend Development with expertise in fullstack technologies.

 ## Technologies & Tools